We're starting to, I don't want to hear no complaints.

 Yeah.

-Oh yeah, thank you.
+Oh, yeah, thank you.

-And then this is like what a Tom this is what a Tommy gun looks like, just so the audience can kind of.
+This is what a Tommy gun looks like, just so the audience can kind of.

 Yeah, we got you, chat.